veteransaffairscanada/vac-benefits-directory/DOCUMENTATION.md

 As mentioned above we use Synk to constantly monitor our code for vulnerabilities, and respond as required to any new vulnerabilities found in our app.
 In addition to this, at the start of every two week sprint we do a security review and update.
 Currently this entails:

-- listing any new software development tools we are using, and signing up for the appropriate security bulletins.
+- listing any new software development tools we are using, and signing up for the appropriate security bulletins
-- reviewing and updating the packages we are using in the project as described in [SECURITY.md](/SECURITY.md)
+- reviewing and updating the packages we are using in the project
 - running end-to-end tests on Windows (via BrowserStack) and noting any issues that arise (`yarn test:e2e_windows`)

+See [SECURITY.md](/SECURITY.md) for more details

 ### Contributing to GitHub repo